 Rio Sul was the first major shopping mall to really work in Rio de Janeiro and on its opening day, in 1980, already had all its stores up and ready for business.
 Rio Sul never looked back from day one and is established today as a Rio landmark and one of the city’s busiest and most profitable shopping centers.

-With over 400 stores covering of all the major fashion, electric appliance, record, book and gift stores, Rio Sul like Barra Shopping offers nearly all of one’s shopping needs under one roof and with plentiful parking.
+With over 400 stores covering of all the major fashion, electric appliance, book and gift stores, Rio Sul like Barra Shopping offers nearly all of one’s shopping needs under one roof and with plentiful parking.
 Rio Sul has a number of good snack bars and restaurants.
-There is also a two screen cinema.
+There is also a six screen cinema.

 Rio Sul is a short cab ride from the hotels in Copacabana, Ipanema and Centro and is open Monday through Saturday from 10 am to 10 pm, and on Sunday from 3pm to 9pm, although the food court opens at 10am.